starryskiessouth/starryskiessouth.github.io/content/events.md

 date: 2022-07-16
 weight: 500
 ---
-Our monthly meetings take place virtually on the third Thursday of every month at 7 p.m.
+Our quarterly meetings take place virtually on the third Thursday of every third month at 7 p.m.
 Central Time (8 p.m.
 Eastern).
 If you would like to join our next meeting, please email info@starryskiessouth.org

 ![]()